-Sketching or note-taking is allowed in the galleries with pencils.
+- Sketching or note-taking is allowed in the galleries with pencils.

 - Backpacks and large bags are not permitted.
 Handbags must be smaller than 11 × 15 inches and carried on the front of your person to ensure safe distancing from artworks.
 Limited self-check is available.
 The Museum is not responsible for theft or damage of personal items.

 - Food and drink are not allowed in the Museum except in designated areas.

 - Be respectful of Museum spaces and fellow visitors by limiting phone conversations to our atrium or sculpture terrace.
 Free WiFi is available; inquire at the welcome desk or café counter.

 Groups of students, adults, and family or friend groups with children are invited to engage with the Museum!
-Led by volunteer docents with Museum staff, our inquiry-based, conversational small-group tours and Virtual Visits introduce the Museum’s galleries and challenge visitors to hone their observation skills.
-Click to learn more about small-group tours for pre-K–12 students, guided tours for college students or adults, self-guided tours for college students or adults, self-guided tours for pre-K–12 students, Virtual Visits for adults, or Virtual Visits for college students or adults.
+Led by volunteer educators with Museum staff, our inquiry-based, conversational small-group tours and Virtual Visits introduce the Museum’s galleries and challenge visitors to hone their observation skills.
+Click to learn more about small-group tours for pre-K–12 students, guided tours for college students or adults, self-guided tours for college students or adults, self-guided tours for pre-K–12 students, Virtual Visits for pre-K–12 students, or Virtual Visits for college students or adults.
 Reservations for food service in the café must be coordinated 4 weeks in advance by emailing the Perspective Café.

 Museum Members enjoy a variety of exciting benefits including unlimited free general admission to the Museum, the rooftop sculpture terrace, and Perspective Café, as well as discounts in the café and Museum Store.
 Click here to join or renew online or at the welcome desk.

 The Museum is a stunning, state-of-the-art venue to host unique business meetings, weddings, rehearsal dinners, conferences, or other events.
 Click here to learn more.